gaming-platform/service-mailer/README.md

 It will have breaking changes.
 It is built exclusively for this platform.__

-This service provides mail system for the
+This service provides a mail system for the
 [gaming platform](https://github.com/gaming-platform).

 ## Installation and requirements